LuisEduardoF/LinkedList/README.md

     - *Args*: Nothing
     - *Returns*: A new empty linked list
 2) **lenght**: Return the value of the lenght of a linked list;
-    - *Args*: a inicialized linked list
+    - *Args*: A inicialized linked list
     - *Returns*: A integer representing the lenght of the linked list
 3) **appendElement**: Adds a element in the end of a linked list;
-    - *Args*: a item and a list
+    - *Args*: A item and a list
     - *Returns*: Nothing
 4) **extend**: Adds all the elements of an iterable (list, tuple, string etc.) to the end of the list.
-    - *Args*: a list Source, Target and a function to copy the itens of the Source list
+    - *Args*: A list source, target and a function to copy the itens of the Source list
     - *Returns*: Nothing
 5) **erase**: Remove the first element that matches and return it ( if does'nt find return NULL );
-    - *Args*: a item, a list and a function to compare the itens in the list
+    - *Args*: A item, a list and a function to compare the itens in the list
-    - *Returns*: the element removed ( if does'nt find return NULL )
+    - *Returns*: The element removed ( if does'nt find return NULL )
 6) **search**: Search the first element that matches and return it ( if does'nt find return NULL )
-    - *Args*: a item, a list and a function to compare the itens in the list
+    - *Args*: A item, a list and a function to compare the itens in the list
-    - *Returns*:  the element searched ( if does'nt find return NULL )
+    - *Returns*: The element searched ( if does'nt find return NULL )
 7) **interactList**: Do a function to all the element of a linked list;
-    - *Args*: a list and a function
+    - *Args*: A list and a function
     - *Returns*: Nothing
 8) **reverse**: Reverse a linked list in-place;
     - *Args*: A list